-Karst Trail is a 2.1 mile lightly trafficked loop trail located near Columbia, MO that features a great forest setting and is rated as moderate.
+Karst Trail is a 2.1 mile lightly trafficked loop trail located near Columbia, Missouri that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash